TECHNOVE/inject/README.md

 // using `get(MyService)` will throw an error, because you cannot load services with async values using it.
 // instead use the following:

-await load(MyService).data // has data from myfile.json!
+await load(MyService).data; // has data from myfile.json!
 ```

 ## License